-Other functions for the Lower Manual include the 'Manual Hold' push button.
+Other functions for the Lower Manual include the 'Hold Lower' push button.
 This function allows the user the play a chord or single note on the Lower Manual, and when the user lifts their hand away from the manual, the sound still holds / plays.

 Other functions for the Upper Manual include the 'Dynamics' push button.
 This actives the function sometimes referred to as 'Touch Sensitivity'.
-'After touch' to activate the Upper Manual After touch and finally for the Upper Manual, the push button to the far right on the top row is the push button to activate the 'WERSI-Chord' function.
+Finally, for the Upper Manual, the push button to the far right on the top row is the push button to activate the 'WERSI-Chord' function.
 WERSI-Chord is an auto harmony.
-There are 14 types to choose from Big Band harmonies to Hymn Harmonies.
+There are 14 types to choose from from Big Band harmonies to Hymn Harmonies.
 The WERSI-Chord auto harmony is activated when the push button is activated and the Lower Manual is played at the same time as the Upper Manual.